aak-301/NASA-PROJECT/README.md

 ## NASA Project

-Developed using Nodejs and Reactjs
+Developed using Nodejs and Reactjs.

 ## Project Architecture